nginxinc/nginx-gateway-fabric/design/resource-validation.md

 - *All* validation done by CRDs.
 NGF will only repeat the validation that addresses (1) and (2) in the list above with extra rules required by NGINX but missing in the CRDs.
 For example, NGF will not ensure the limits of field values.
-- The validation done by the webhook (because it is done in the previous step).

 If a resource is invalid, NGF will report the error in its status.